Republicans nominate Trump; he questions election integrity

 CHARLOTTE, N.C.
-(AP) — President Donald Trump turned a surprise opening-day appearance at his party’s scaled-down national convention into an opportunity to question the integrity of the fall election, even as his aides promised a diverse and uplifting message once the evening program shifted back to Washington, D.C. for prime time.
+(AP) — President Donald Trump turned a surprise opening-day appearance at his party’s scaled-down national political convention into an new opportunity to cast doubt on the integrity of the fall election just moments after delegates nominated him for a second term.

-Trump, who was not scheduled to deliver his keynote convention address until later in the week, nevertheless made multiple public appearances throughout the first day of the four-day convention.
-And while the evening programming was carefully scripted, Trump was not.

-“The only way they can take this election away from us is if this is a rigged election,” Trump told hundreds of Republican delegates gathered in North Carolina, raising anew his unsupported concerns about Americans’ expected reliance on mail voting during the pandemic.
-Experts say mail voting has proven remarkably secure.
+“The only way they can take this election away from us is if this is a rigged election,” Trump said Monday as the convention kicked off with a day of “official business” in Charlotte, North Carolina before moving to Washington, D.C., for prime-time programming.

+Trump has sought to minimize the toll of the coronavirus pandemic, but its impact was plainly evident at the Charlotte Convention Center, where just several hundred people gathered instead of the thousands once expected to converge on this city for a week-long extravaganza.
+Attendees sat at well-spaced tables at first and masks were mandatory, though many were seen flouting the regulation
-The GOP convention marks a crucial moment for Trump, a first-term Republican president tasked with reshaping a campaign he is losing by all accounts, at least for now.

-A deep sense of pessimism has settled over the electorate 10 weeks before Election Day.
-Just 23% of Americans think the country is heading in the right direction, according to a new poll from The Associated Press-NORC Center for Public Affairs Research.
+The GOP convention is a crucial moment for Trump, who is trailing in national and battleground state polls and under intense pressure to turn the race around.
+Just 23% think the country is heading in the right direction, while 75% think it’s on the wrong path, according to a new poll from The Associated Press-NORC Center for Public Affairs Research.

-The evening program highlighted the inherent tension within Trump’s Republican Party.
-His harsh attacks against Democrats who are trying to expand mail voting and demonstrators protesting deaths in police custody, for example, often delight his die-hard loyalists.
-Yet convention organizers are also featuring a diverse lineup with a more inclusive message designed to expand Trump’s political coalition beyond his white, working-class base.

-Two of the three coveted final speaking slots Monday night went to people of color who have been openly critical of Trump in the past, South Carolina Sen. Tim Scott and Nikki Haley, the former U.S. ambassador to the United Nations.
-In between, the schedule called for Donald Trump Jr., the president’s eldest son and one of the GOP’s most aggressive political attackers.

-Like the Democrats the week before, the program also included a collection of average Americans: a public school teacher from California, a small business owner from Montana and a nurse practitioner from Virginia.
-One of several African Americans on the schedule, Georgia state Rep. Vernon Jones, was expected to explain why he split from fellow Democrats and announced his support for Trump this year.

-Some of the planned remarks for the evening program were prerecorded, while others were to be delivered live from a Washington auditorium.

-The fact that the Republicans gathered at all stood in contrast to the Democrats, who held an all-virtual convention last week.
+The fact that the Republicans gathered at all stood in sharp contrast to the Democrats, who held an all-virtual convention last week.
 The Democratic programming included a well-received roll call video montage featuring diverse officials from across the nation.
-The Republicans spoke from the ballroom in Charlotte and were overwhelmingly white.
+The Republicans spoke from the ballroom and were overwhelmingly white.

-Trump said he had made the trip to North Carolina to contrast himself with his Democratic rival, Joe Biden, who never traveled to Wisconsin, the state where the Democratic convention was originally supposed to be held.
+Trump said he had made the trip to contrast himself with his Democratic rival, Joe Biden, who never traveled to Wisconsin, the state where the Democratic convention was originally supposed to be held.
+“I showed up,’ he said at a later stop.

-The president has sought to minimize the toll of the coronavirus pandemic and he barely addressed it on Monday, but its impact was plainly evident at the Charlotte Convention Center, where just 336 delegates gathered instead of the thousands once expected to converge on this city for a week-long extravaganza.
-Attendees sat at well-spaced tables at first and masks were mandatory, though many were seen flouting the regulation.
+In his nearly hour-long Charlotte speech, Trump once again sowed doubts about the integrity of November’s election as he laced into mail-in voting, which experts say has proven remarkably safe.

+“Be very very careful,” he told the attendees, who crowded close to the stage when Trump spoke.
+“This is the most important election in the history of the country.
+Don’t let them take it away from you.”

-Trump also panned the state’s Democratic governor for restrictions put in place to try to prevent the spread of the virus, which has killed more than 175,000 people in the country and infected millions.
-The president accused Gov. Roy Cooper of “being in a total shutdown mode,” and claimed the restrictions were aimed at trying to hurt his campaign.
+Trump also panned the state’s Democratic governor for restrictions put in place to try to prevent the spread of the virus, which has killed more than 175,000 people and infected millions nationwide.
+Trump accused Gov. Roy Cooper of “being in a total shutdown mode” and claimed the restrictions were aimed at trying to hurt his campaign.

+Trump’s remarks stood in contrast to the positive message he and the party had said would be on display this week after they criticized the Democrats as being too negative at their convention.

 Republicans will spend the week trying to convince the American people that the president deserves a second term.
 Aides want the convention to recast the story of Trump’s presidency and present the election as a choice between his vision for America’s future and the one presented by Biden.